markoblagus611/Jira-Migrate-Dashboards/README.md

 Before running the script, ensure you have the following:

 - A compatible version of Jira Data Center.
-- Required libraries or packages installed (provide details).
+- Required libraries or packages installed (pip install requests).
-- Proper authentication credentials (if needed).
+- Proper authentication credentials.

 ### Example
 To use this script, follow these steps: